Low-T Quiz

 Do Over-the-Counter Testosterone Supplements Work?

 No!
-OTC Testosterone Treatments cannot, by law, contain real Testosterone.
+OTC Testosterone Treatments cannot, by law, contain actual Testosterone.
 This is because Testosterone is a scheduled drug, so it is only obtainable with a legitimate prescription.
-Many websites and nutrition centers sell Testosterone Boosters, Testosterone Pills, and Testosterone Drinks which purport to boost Testosterone Levels, but these products are not reliable, and ingesting high quantities of the ingredients of many of these Testosterone Products can damage your liver without providing any real, significant benefit.
+Many websites and nutrition centers sell Testosterone Boosters, Testosterone Pills, and Testosterone Drinks that purport to boost Testosterone Levels.

 Where Can I Go to Buy Testosterone?

-If you are interested in Testosterone, you need to go visit a doctor.
-Our clinic offers a variety of Hormone Therapy Treatments, including Testosterone Therapy, HGH Injections, Sermorelin Acetate Therapy, and HCG Therapy.
-With a simple call we can arrange for you to meet with an affiliate physician in your area which can perform all the preliminary examination needed to help us provide a quality diagnosis and get you the Testosterone Therapy that you desire.
+With a simple call, we can arrange for you to meet with an affiliate physician in your area who can perform all the preliminary examinations needed to help us provide a quality diagnosis and get you the testosterone therapy you desire.

 Can I Take Testosterone and Human Growth Hormone Together?